rameez-s/Resume-Generator/README.md

 For the first checkpoint I'll demo the initial windows which ask the user for information via text or Speech.
 The information should output to a simple file.

 ## Libraries
-- PyLaTeX
+- MikTex
-- python-latex
+- Speech Recognition
-- Google Speech API
+- Tkinter

 ## Why this is an 'A' project
 - Allows individuals to create a quick base resume to get them started